 If you have gained permanent residency through provincial nomination through a Provincial Nominee Program (PNP), then the Canadian law determines that you must demonstrate an intention to live and work in the province.

-If your intention to settle in the province is not supported by your actions, then you could be discovered misrepresenting.
-Misrepresentation is a serious offence and can result in a 5 year ban from Canada.
+If your intention to settle in the province is not supported by your actions, you could be discovered misrepresenting.
+Misrepresentation is a serious offense and can result in a 5-year ban from Canada.

 You can lose your status as a permanent resident if: